luluzhou1/Blockchain_attack_MDP/README.md

 We created a *mixed attack* by combining selfish mining attack and blockwithholding attack dynamically.
 The best strategy for the mixed attack was derived using Markov Decision Process (MDP)

 ## Main Results

+## Reference
+For full references, please see more in my thesis.
+Here I provide an link to the [code implement of optimal selfish mining](https://github.com/nirenzang/Optimal-Selfish-Mining-Strategies-in-Bitcoin), which is useful to help you understand the concept of *optimal strategy* in blockchain attack analysis.